wuersen/Project-0/README.md

 My first project at General Assembly

 HTML:
-  1 <head> contains title and links to CSS, animation, javascript, jquery, and google-font.
-  2 <h1> and <div> for content of game
+  1 <head> contains title and links to CSS, animation, javascript, jquery 2 <h1> and <div> for content of game

 CSS: